PeterEFrancis/gin-rummy-AI/docs/catalog.md

 Debug Thursday.
 Had Brown Bag lunch with other X-SIG participants.
 Fixed the `Player` class.
 Good Stuff!
 Added the Quadratic model Player Type by multiplying every two possible features.

+### Friday 5/29/20

+Added new feature "num_nearby_opponent_cards" to new player GAMMA.
+Started development of neural network.
+Collecting points at ABCD beats players at AD and CD (by a lot).
+Confused to why data collection at non-decision making states improves win rate than data collected just at decision making states.
+Added feature 'num_vis_cards_to_opponent' to the new player DELTA.

+nearbyCards() works as follows: find with multiplicity the adjacent cards to each card in the ArrayList provided.

+Tried acquiring regression coefficients from neural networks, based on the features that were working.